-Suggested course is oriented to the future d octors and presupposes the moral regu llation of future doctors' or medical research ers' clinical behavior.
-But for the biologists bioengineers and for th e students of ecological medicine this cour rse presents more cognitive rather than profe essional interest (we can read in the repor of T. Mishatkina, B. Udin, M. Abrosimova). the the UNE This programme is rather flexible and gives the cent and use different methods and approach concrete specialities and in concrete socio-culecturer is highly prepared in this sphere and its SCO has signed memorandum (contract) with sideration that here they have met expert specialities. nes.
-It also gives the chance to adapt it for altural conditions.
-But it is possible only if is of high quality.
-As aproof of this is that h some CIS countries, taking into t is why the programme needs some modific poseful plans. ations in its content, structural and
+Suggested course is oriented to the future doctors and presupposes the moral regulation of future doctors' or medical researchers' clinical behavior.
+But for the biologists bioengineers and for the students of ecological medicine this course presents more cognitive rather than professional interest (we can read in the report of T. Mishatkina, B. Udin, M. Abrosimova) .
+This programme is rather flexible and gives the lecturers the opportunity to widen its content and use different methods and approaches.
+It also gives the chance to adapt it for the concrete specialities and in concrete socio-cultural conditions.
+But it is possible only if the lecturer is highly prepared in this sphere and is of high quality.
+As aproof of this is that UNESCO has signed memorandum (contract) with some CIS countries, taking into consideration that here they have met expert specialists.
+That is why the programme needs some modifications in its content, structural and purposeful plans.
+Educational plan is effective from the point of view of spreading the knowledge about the ethical principles of "Declaration on Bioethics and Human Rights".
+But this plan is less effective from the point of view of spreading the knowledge of Bioethics completely because the Basic variant of the Programme is generally oriented to those principles of

-□ Educational plan is effective from the point of view of spreading the knowledge about the ethical principles of "Declaration on Bioethics and Human Rights".
-But this plan is less effective from the point of view of spreading the knowledge of Bioethics completely because the Basic variant of the Programme is generally oriented to those principles of Bioethics which are connected with Human Rights.
+Bioethics which are connected with Human Rights.

 Moreover, the analysis of basic problematic spheres of Bioethics is missing such as the dangers connected with the genetic developments and new biotechnologies, experimenta use of stem cells, the problems of Euthanasia, transplantology, involuntary hospitalization, etc. ☐ Educational materials which exist as a leading programme for the lecturers is quite appropriate and informative but it is not always enough there are not problems typical to the countries of CIS and for Russia, Thatharstan, Belarus, Armenia in particular.
 Once more I'd like to mention my presentation is based on not only the results obtained in Armenia, but I have used the results obtained in Russia and Tatarstan.
 As this programme is created for future doctors it is natural that there is not enough attention to the bioethical problems concerning the professional interests of future biologist-researchers such as the right of future, manipulation of living organisms, alternative methods of scientific surveys and teaching.
-Perhaps this is the reason why in their marks given to the course by student-biologists of Sakharov University of Minsk the aspect of connection between the course and professional interests didn't get such a high mark. ☐ Theme first (concerning General Ethics), theme second (General characteristics of Bioethics) and also theme 11, 17 need essential modifications and corrections and even additions in their content plan.
+Perhaps this is the reason why in their marks given to the course by student-biologists of Sakharov University of Minsk the aspect of connection between the course and professional interests didn't get such a high mark. ☐ Theme first (concerning General Ethics), theme second (General characteristics of Bioethics) and also theme 11, 17 need essential modifications and corrections and even additions in their content plan